-Fair value of buildings and other land was determined using depreciated replacement cost, due to there not being an active market.
+Fair value of buildings was determined using depreciated replacement cost due to there not being an active market.
 The depreciated replacement cost considered the need for ongoing provision of government services; specialised nature and restricted use of the assets; their size, condition, and location.
 The valuation was based on a combination of internal records, specialised knowledge and acquisitions/transfer costs.

-15.7 Plant and equipment
+17.7 Plant and equipment

-SAAS's plant and equipment assets with a fair value greater than \$1.5 million or an estimated useful life of greater than three years were revalued using fair value methodology, as at I June 2018, based on independent valuations performed by a Certified Practicing Valuer from Jones Lang Lasalle Pty Ltd. The value of all other plant and equipment has not been revalued.
-In accordance with APS 116D, the carrying value of these items is deemed to approximate fair value.
+The value of plant and equipment has not been revalued and in accordance with APS 116D, as the carrying value is deemed to approximate fair value.
 These assets are classified in Level 3 as there have been no subsequent adjustments to their value, except for management assumptions about the asset condition and remaining useful life.

-15.8 Leased property, plant and equipment
+17.8 Leased property, plant and equipment

-Right-of-use assets (included concessional arrangements) leased by SAAS as lessee are measured at cost, and there were no indications for impairment.
-Additions to right of use assets during 2022-23 were \$1.192 million (\$1.451 million).
-Short- term leases of 12 months or less and low value leases where the underlying asset value is less than \$15,000, are not recognised as right-of-use assets.
-The associated lease payments are recognised as an expense and disclosed at Note 8
+Right-of-use assets leased by SAAS as lessee are measured at cost, and there were no indications for impairment.
+Additions to right of use assets during 2023-24 were \$3.895 million (\$1.192 million).
+Short- term leases of 12 months or less and low value leases where the underlying asset value is less than \$15,000, are not recognized as right-of-use assets.
+The associated lease payments are recognised as an expense and disclosed at Note 8.